thienpow/zpg/docs/uuid.md

 - The `username` and `email` fields use `[]const u8` because `processSelectResponses` allocates memory for strings, and the caller is responsible for freeing it
 - If you want owned strings, you could change them to something like `std.BoundedArray(u8, 255)` or add a `deinit` method to `User` to manage memory
 - Make sure your PostgreSQL column order matches the struct field order, or modify `processSelectResponses` to handle named columns

-This setup should work seamlessly with both PostgreSQL's UUID type and the processing function you provided!